The Smug Saver logo

 What is a P800 letter and what should I do when I receive one?

-A P800 is HMRC's end-of-year tax calculation, sent between June and November.
-It tells you either that you've overpaid tax (in which case you're owed a refund) or that you've underpaid (in which case HMRC will collect the difference through a future tax code adjustment).
-If your P800 shows a refund, claim it online immediately at gov.uk/claim-tax-refund — you have 45 days before HMRC defaults to sending a cheque.
-Check your Personal Tax Account for your P800 even if you haven't received the paper version, as some are issued digitally.
+P800 is HMRC's end-of-year tax calculation (June–November).
+If it shows a refund, claim online immediately at gov.uk/claim-tax-refund — you have 45 days before HMRC sends a cheque.
+Check your Personal Tax Account even if you haven't received the paper version.

 Can I claim tax back on working from home?